HSPH-QBRC/batchflow/README.md

 **Changes to make (before `terraform init` or `apply`)**:

 - Change the name of the bucket where we store the Terraform state in `main.tf`.
 Note that this *cannot* be a variable, so you must change it to an *existing* S3 bucket you own.
-- Copy `terraform.tfvars.tmpl` to `terraform.tfvars` and fill in the AMI and name of the storage bucket variables.
+- Create a tfvars file, which minimally includes the AMI identifier.
+Other potential variables are in `vars.tf`.
     - If you wish to use Nextflow, check the section below regarding creation of a custom AMI.
 If not, you can use any ECS-compatible AMI.
+    - (Optional) Set the max vCPUs and instance types in such a manner to accommodate your tasks (e.g. if launching via nextflow).
+Note that setting the instance types to `["optimal"]` will allows Batch to determine the machine type.
+Then, the maximum vCPUs and job requirements will largely determine how  many parallel tasks are run.
 - (Optional) Change/alter tags and/or AWS region in `main.tf`.
-- (Optional) Change the min/max number of vCPUs in `batch.tf`.
-This affects the size of the instances that can created.
-- (Optional) Change the `instance_type` list in `batch.tf` to restrict the choices of EC2 instance types.
-[See AWS docs](https://docs.aws.amazon.com/batch/latest/userguide/compute_environment_parameters.html) (namely parameter `instanceTypes` under the "Compute resources" heading)

 - (Optional) If your Batch compute environment is configured such that you will start an exceptional number of EC2 instances, you might need to change the VPC and subnet CIDR blocks to accommodate more machines.

 **Finally**